Pediatric Cardiac Anesthesia Team

 Who’s on the team?

 We have a team of expert pediatric anesthesiologists assisted by fellows, nurse anesthetists and nurse practitioners.
 The team includes Drs.
-Michael Eisses, Jeremy Geiduschek, Michael Richards, Denise Joffe, and Lynn Martin.
+Michael Eisses, Jeremy Geiduschek, Michael Richards, Denise Joffe, Douglas Thompson and Gregory Latham.